openweb-studios-webland/docs-docs/source/config.md

 <h2 id="unused">Unused / broken</h2>

 Please fix these, or remove them if you see them in a config file.

-<h3 id="subtitle">subtitle</h3>

-It's only used in the placeholder text in the search field.

 <h3 id="description">description</h3>